aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/enabling.md

 sidebar_position: 10
 ---

-Before you schedule pods on Fargate in your cluster, you must define at least one Fargate profile that specifies which pods use Fargate when launched.
+Before you schedule Pods on Fargate in your cluster, you must define at least one Fargate profile that specifies which Pods use Fargate when launched.

-As an administrator, you can use a Fargate profile to declare which pods run on Fargate.
+As an administrator, you can use a Fargate profile to declare which Pods run on Fargate.
 You can do this through the profile’s selectors.
 You can add up to five selectors to each profile.
 Each selector contains a namespace and optional labels.
 For every selector, you must define a namespace for every selector.
 The label field consists of multiple optional key-value pairs.
 Pods that match a selector are scheduled on Fargate.
 Pods are matched using a namespace and the labels that are specified in the selector.
-If a namespace selector is defined without labels, Amazon EKS attempts to schedule all the pods that run in that namespace onto Fargate using the profile.
-If a to-be-scheduled pod matches any of the selectors in the Fargate profile, then that pod is scheduled on Fargate.
+If a namespace selector is defined without labels, Amazon EKS attempts to schedule all the Pods that run in that namespace onto Fargate using the profile.
+If a to-be-scheduled Pod matches any of the selectors in the Fargate profile, then that Pod is scheduled on Fargate.

-If a pod matches multiple Fargate profiles, you can specify which profile a pod uses by adding the following Kubernetes label to the pod specification: `eks.amazonaws.com/fargate-profile: my-fargate-profile`.
-The pod must match a selector in that profile to be scheduled onto Fargate.
-Kubernetes affinity/anti-affinity rules do not apply and aren't necessary with Amazon EKS Fargate pods.
+If a Pod matches multiple Fargate profiles, you can specify which profile a Pod uses by adding the following Kubernetes label to the Pod specification: `eks.amazonaws.com/fargate-profile: my-fargate-profile`.
+The Pod must match a selector in that profile to be scheduled onto Fargate.
+Kubernetes affinity/anti-affinity rules do not apply and aren't necessary with Amazon EKS Fargate Pods.

 A Fargate profile has been pre-configured in your EKS cluster, and you can inspect it: